 Esmond Ng has more than 35 years of experience in research and development in high-performance numerical algorithms and scientific computing, including 30 years of working with and at Department of Energy national laboratories.
-He currently heads the Applied Mathematics Department in the Computational Research Division at Lawrence Berkeley National Laboratory.

 His research interests are scientific computing, including sparse matrix computation, numerical linear algebra, large-scale computing, high-performance and parallel computing; mathematical software development and software engineering; and computational complexity and combinatorial scientific computing.

 Ng is one of the leading experts in sparse matrix computation and well known for his work on the theoretical aspect of sparse matrix computation and the development of efficient sparse matrix algorithms.
 He was a key contributor to the well-known SPARSPAK package, which was one of the first efficient and reliable software packages for solving large sparse systems of linear equations.
 The package was used widely in industry (such as Boeing and NASA) and universities.

 His research includes combinatorial aspect of sparse matrix computation, design and implementation of reliable and efficient sparse matrix algorithms for advanced computer architectures, and complexity analysis.
 He is heavily involved in computational science and engineering and has been engaging in the development and application of sparse matrix techniques for solving large-scale scientific problems, particularly.